brooksjbr/acts_as_seo_friendly/README.md

 ActsAsSEOFriendly will convert a string into a dash limited unique id from a piece of content.
 This is useful for creating SEO friendly ids for user generated content such as blogs or forums based off post titles.
-All special characters will be striped from the string leaving an alphanumeric id.
+All special characters will be striped from the string to a lower case alphanumeric id.
 A digit will be appended to the end of the id in the event a string already exists to ensure uniqueness.
 This value will be incremented 1 for each subsequent identical string that's created.